onasman/jsfs-tool-dotfiles/README.md

-# jsfullstackdev-dotfiles

-With these files and scripts we have configured the development machines we are using in the FullStack Javascript developer course.

-All your computers has been preconfigured by running the bootstrapping scripts as described below.

 ## Installation description

 Sadly this installation cannot be done with one single command, due to some agreement signing needed for XCode tools.
 However, it's is not that bad - just two commands: